DataDog/integrations-core/marklogic/README.md

         ("http://marklogic.com/dev_modules"))

     ```
-    Full documentation about the query [here][6]
+   For more information on the query, see [documentation][6].

 4. Confirm the user was created with enough permissions using `<USER>` and `<PASSWORD>` to authenticate at http://<HOSTNAME>:8002 (default port).

 ### Configuration

-1. Edit the `marklogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your marklogic performance data.
+1. Edit the `marklogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your MarkLogic performance data.
 See the [sample marklogic.d/conf.yaml][7] for all available configuration options.
 Use the Datadog Agent user previously created in the configuration file.

 2. [Restart the Agent][8].